yaqwsx/KiKit/doc/cli.md

     references.
 String can contain `{n}` for the current board sequence number and `{orig}` original name of net/reference.
 If not specified, nets are renamed to `Board_{n}-{orig}`, references are unchanged.
+  - `--copperfill` Fill the unused areas of the panel (frame, rails, tabs) with copper.
+Reduces amount of etching and makes flex PCBs stiffer.
 - `kikit panelize tightgrid [options] <input> <output>` - create a panel just like `grid`, but the panel is full and there is a milled slot around the perimeter of the boards.
 Takes the same arguments as `grid` with few